An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 - Normal kidney function

-- No risk of kidney stones
+- No risk for kidney stones

 NSAIDs, particularly aspirin and similar medicines, reduce the effectiveness of uricosurics.
 Patients taking uricosurics should avoid NSAIDs if possible.